vijeshnair89/EKSProjects/2048_app_deploy/readme.md

 Prerequisites to deploy the application:
+In this application we use fargates as worker nodes.

 kubectl – A command line tool for working with Kubernetes clusters.
 For more information, see Installing or updating kubectl.